Masaramat/Employees/README.md

 4. Once your application is running you can test you application on POSTMAN or Any API Testing platform

+## Authentication
+1. In order for the APIs to be tested correctly firstly you have to start with the register user
+2. copy the token in the response or use the created user and use the login API and copy the returned token
+3. use the token to test the other APIs make sure to select Bearer token in the authorization(If you are using postman)

 ## APIs and their properties
 When testing on localhost your apis should be as follow

 1. register (POST) API
    http://localhost:8080/api/auth/register
    Header: